Welcome to Nature at The Confluence!

-Welcome to “Nature at The Confluence”, an initiative to transform the area of land where Turtle Creek meets the Rock River into a community space that celebrates the natural and historical signifigance of the land.
-Partners in this initiative include Beloit 2020, City of South Beloit, City of Beloit, Be Active Outdoors, and other community groups and organizations.
-All are welcome to become involved in this initiative.
+Nature At The Confluence is an initiative to transform the area of land where Turtle Creek meets the Rock River into a community space that celebrates the natural and historical signifigance of the land.
+It opened June 17, 2017 after years of planning and fundraising by Beloit 2020.
+This project was fully funded by donations by Beloit 2020 members and was gifted to the City of South Beloit for everyone to enjoy.

 Nature At The Confluence is a story of renewal.
 The property that the campus sits on has been neglected and misused for nearly 100 years, but is being brought back to life.
 This project will beckon people to come explore its beauty once again.
 It is also a site of historical significance.
 Located halfway along the newly designated national Rock River Trail, this land has been used and explored by humans for more than 13,000 years.
 Ancient hunters, native American mound-builders, French fur traders and today’s river explorers have all traversed the waters and lands of this area.
 This history of the space along the banks of the Turtle Creek and Rock River make the Confluence an appropriate site to tell a very important story about urban ecology and renewal.

 On August 21, 2017, a total solar eclipse will cross the continental United States from Salem, Oregon to Charleston, South Carolina.
 Because no other country will get to see this total eclipse, it’s being nicknamed “The All-American Eclipse.”
 The last time...read more